 The Religious Education Programs provide opportunities for religious educators to deepen their Christian faith and to explore ways for nurturing it in others.
-The graduate programs in Religious Education are not professional degrees, but intended to enhance the student’s practice of their chosen profession.
+The graduate programs in Religious Education are not professional degrees, but are intended to enhance the student’s practice of their chosen profession.
 Courses are designed to awaken an intellectual understanding of the Christian tradition,to foster a hope-filled trust in God’s promises and to empower an active commitment to the building of the Reign of God.
 This threefold faith: intellectual,affective, and active becomes the context within which pedagogical approaches are examined and developed in order to enable religious educators to interpret the Christian tradition effectively in contemporary society.

-Course content is presented through lectures,seminars, workshops, tutorials, private research and practical activities.
+Course content is presented through lectures,seminars, workshops, tutorials, private research and field education.
 Community spirit is promoted not only through worship and social interaction in the more formal learning situation, but also through participating in extracurricular activities.

 The Graduate Certificate in Catholic School Administration (G.C.C.S.A.) is a basic certificate offered for teachers who are preparing to assume leadership roles in Catholic schools.